seekinginfiniteloop/PlainLicense/docs/licenses/copyleft/mpl-2.0/index.md

 ### How to Provide Notices

 If you distribute the work in a way that is not compatible with other licenses, you must include a notice that the work is incompatible (see [Notice B][notice-b]).
-You must also include a notice that the work is licensed under the Plain MPL (v2) (see [Notice A][notice-a]). **As much as possible, include these notices in the individual parts of the work.** If that's not possible, include them in a LICENSE file.
+You must also include a notice that the work is licensed under the Plain MPL (see [Notice A][notice-a]). **As much as possible, include these notices in the individual parts of the work.** If that's not possible, include them in a LICENSE file.

 #### Notice A - License Notice

-`This work is licensed under the Plain MPL (v2).
-If you didn't get a copy of the license with this work, you can find it at <https://plainlicense.org/licenses/copyleft/MPLv2.html>.`
+`This work is licensed under the Plain MPL.
+If you didn't get a copy of the license with this work, you can find it at <https://plainlicense.org/licenses/copyleft/mpl-2.0/>.`

 #### Notice B - Incompatible License Notice

 `This work is not compatible with other licenses.
-It is licensed under the Plain MPL (v2) and cannot be distributed in any form under other licenses, except the Mozilla Public License 2.0.`
+It is licensed under the Plain MPL and cannot be distributed in any form under other licenses, except the Mozilla Public License 2.0.`

 ## Definitions